logo for raise-smart-kid.com

 The toddler development stage is very important in a child's life.
 It is the time between infancy and childhood when a child learns and grows in many ways.
 With each stage or skill the child masters, a new stage begins.
 During the toddler development stage, most children learn to walk, talk, solve problems, relate to others, and more.

-Here you will find free toddler stuff and early childhood activities together with a short course on how to play kid games and playthings listing the skills associated with play, appropriate playthings and what caregivers can do for 18 months - 3 year old toddlers and how to guide them through this very important developmental stages.
+Here you will find free toddler stuff and early childhood education activities together with a short course on how to play kid games and playthings listing the skills associated with play, appropriate playthings and what caregivers can do for 18 months - 3 year old toddlers and how to guide them through this very important developmental stages.

 GROSS MOTOR: